 How much are prescription charges in England?

-The prescription charges in England have increased since 2020.
-As of 1 April 2021 they are:
+The prescription charges in England haven’t increased this year (2022).
+They are:

 - Single prescription: £9.35